-Bumbershoot’s future unclear as lead producer AEG reportedly steps away from ailing music festival
+Bumbershoot’s future unclear as lead producer AEG steps away from ailing music festival

 The future of one of Seattle’s most cherished and embattled musical institutions is increasingly cloudy.

-AEG Presents, which has been Bumbershoot’s lead organizer the past five years, will not renew its contract to put on the long-running music and arts festival, according to a Crosscut report.
+AEG Presents, which has been Bumbershoot’s lead organizer the past five years, will not renew its contract to put on the long-running music and arts festival.
 The Seattle branch of the world’s second-largest concert promoter had swooped in to rescue the debt-ridden festival in 2015, providing much-needed capital for the Labor Day Weekend fete that had accumulated more than $900,000 in debt.

 For the past five years, AEG has sublicensed the festival from One Reel, the local arts organization that had independently produced Bumbershoot since 1995, although its involvement traces back to the 1970s.
 That agreement was set to expire at the end of the year and, weeks before this year’s festival was set to take place, an AEG official told The Seattle Times that negotiations on a new deal were ongoing.
-AEG Pacific Northwest Vice President Rob Thomas did not immediately respond to messages seeking comment Saturday morning.
+News that AEG has now declined to renew its contract, first reported by Crosscut, was confirmed Saturday by AEG Pacific Northwest Vice President Rob Thomas.

+“Bumbershoot is a cultural fixture and an important part of our community,” Thomas said in a statement.
+“We worked tirelessly to come up with a long-term solution to remain involved, but came to the conclusion that we were unable to renew our contract at this juncture.

+“We have had five wonderful years working with One Reel and the city of Seattle on creating some memorable Bumbershoot moments, and we want to thank everyone involved for allowing us to play a part in that,” he said.

 Prior to this year’s lineup announcement, a Seattle Center spokesperson said One Reel and Bumbershoot had indicated they were interested in another five-year deal and that negotiations would pick up after the announcement.
 Though it’s unclear whether it affected AEG’s decision to cut ties with the festival, the following months proved to be a bit of a roller coaster.
 The lineup arrived several weeks late, as organizers worked through “some changes in that lineup,” Thomas said at the time.
 One of this year’s top draws, Lizzo, bowed out at the last minute over health issues.
 And on the second night of the festival a barricade collapse sent four people to the hospital with minor injuries.